 You will need wire cutters for all the wired gumpaste flowers, so buying a good pair is a valuable investment.

 First, I’m trimming off the bottom of each of the branches with wire cutters.
 Next, I want a thicker wire approximately 6″/15 cm long to strengthen the main branch.
 It needs to be 18 gauge, but if I hadn’t got any wire that thick, I would put two or three 24 gauge wires together, and that will give me the same strength.

 I’m going to take one of my blossom branches, and I’m going to lay my wire along the stem, just below where I started applying the brown tape.
 Refer to Video at 21:15

-Then with brown, half-width tape, I’m going to tape the thick wire to the stem making sure the top of the new wire is covered.
-If any of the new wire is showing after I’ve taped down the stem, I’ll add another layer of tape to make sure there are no gaps with wire showing.
+With brown, half-width tape, I’m going to tape the thick wire to the stem making sure the top of the new wire is covered.
+If any of the new wire is showing after I’ve taped down the stem, I’ll add another layer of tape to ensure there are no gaps with wire showing.